Direct Calculation of the Eddy Viscosity Operator in Turbulent Channel Flow at Re$_\tau$=180: Problem Setup and Governing Equations

-In our earlier work, which was mainly on the transport of a passive scalar, we briefly introduced how we can apply MFM to the Navier-Stokes equations \citep{Mani2021}.
-In order to construct a linear system in MFM analysis, we need linear differential equations.
-Clearly, the Navier-Stokes equation has a nonlinear convective term which hinders us from using MFM analysis.
-However, we can overcome this issue by separating the quadratic term into two different velocities; we can view $u_j$ as the kinematic velocity that transports the fluid quantities and $u_i$ as the dynamic momentum that is transported by the background flow.
-With this perspective, we can re-write the Navier-Stokes equation in a more general way:
+In our earlier work, which was mainly on the transport of passive scalars, we briefly introduced how one can apply MFM to analyze momentum transport \citep{Mani2021}.
+To quantitatively determine the eddy viscosity operator, one first needs the detailed velocity field of the specific flow of interest.
+One method of obtaining such velocity fields is to perform a DNS simulation, which we call the donor simulation, as it donates a velocity field whose eddy viscosity is to be determined.

+To analyze momentum transport by a given flow, we will now consider GMT, which can be derived from the Reynolds Transport Theorem for a fluid system with a Fickian model for molecular viscosity.

-where we have written the momentum as an explicitly different variable $v_i$ and $q$ is the generalized pressure to ensure the incompressibility of the dynamic velocity field $v_i$.
+where $v_i$ represents momentum per unit mass, and is considered to be different from $u_i$, the donor velocity field. \corr{$s_i$ is the macroscopic forcing}.
+Also, $q$ is the generalized pressure to ensure the incompressibility of the \corr{momentum} field $v_i$.

 Equations~\ref{eq:GMT} and \ref{eq:continuityGMT} then describe a passive solenoidal vector field that is transported by the background velocity field $u_j$ governed by Equation~\ref{eq:NS}.
-We call Equations~\ref{eq:GMT} and \ref{eq:continuityGMT} generalized momentum transport (GMT) equations.
-Allowing the distinction between $u_j$ and $u_i$ and rewriting $u_i$ as a passively transported vector field $v_i$, GMT is now a linear equation in $v_i$.
-Consequently, GMT spans a bigger solution domain, and the NS equation is a special case of GMT equation where $v_i = u_i$.
+An advantage of working with GMT, as opposed to NS, is its linearity with respect to the transported quantity, $v_i$.
+Under such conditions, expressing the generalized eddy viscosity in the format given by Equation~\ref{eq:generalform} becomes meaningful.
+As discussed by \citet{Mani2021}, GMT spans a larger solution space than NS; NS is a special subset of the GMT space where $v_i=u_i$.